PathOfBuildingCommunity/PathOfBuilding/docs/bestPractices.md

 * Do make sure any changes to the tree work on old tree versions.
 Bricking old trees is not okay
 * Don't bother keeping legacy calculations around, as it increases code complexity to an unsustainable point

+### What mods to support

+* Don't add parsing for a mod unless it displays on UI, or is used in some calculation.
+If everything is blue "just because", users won't know what is actually supported
+* Don't support mods that let you gain charges.
+We don't want to support chances to gain charges under many different conditions.
+Users can decide if they'll have charges or not

 ###Pull Requests

 * Do name your pull request starting with "Add [support for]" or "Fix" if you can.
 This is what is used for the release note